 When a customer research team serves more than just product.
 On the importance of empathy in business and how to bring together humans, technology, and design thinking to create a customer-centric approach

-Talk transcript of Julie Søgaard – posted on 10 Mar 2023 Product Research
+Talk transcript of Julie Søgaard – recorded on 8 Mar 2023 Product Research

 You can book Julie for a 1:1 mentor session today!Book Julie today

 Julie has a passion for data and has worked as a designer and consultant before becoming a research design manager at Planday.
 Planday is a scheduling tool that aims to solve the problem of shift-based businesses struggling with employee management.